SurenBono/cc/README.md

 ![](pic/luckpool-userland.jpg)

 Example of hitting a Luckpool Jackpot just on a phone miner ...
-Halving has bought it down to 0.1 on April 2025 .. it didn't match what was earlier purposed (1-3 VRSC 2025-27)... felt lucky anyway
+Halving has bought it down to 0.1 on April 2025 .. it didn't match what was earlier purposed (1-3 VRSC 2025-27)... felt lucky anyway ...but later found out that this is not a block reward but a lottery jackpot...

 ![](pic/LuckpoolJackpot.jpg)